 The Sub-Fund will allocate across the range of asset classes listed below, including global equities, debt, currencies, commodities, property and cash.
-At any given time, the Sub-Fund may be invested in some or all of these asset classes.
+At any given time, the Sub-Fund may be invested in some or all of these asset classes and may take both long and short positions in each asset class.
 The Sub-Fund will not focus on any specific asset class or geographical region but will pursue a policy of active allocation across asset classes and global markets.
 At times, the Sub-Fund may have substantial exposure to a single asset class, sector, country or region.
-The Sub-Fund may invest directly or indirectly through Transferable Securities (as outlined in further detail below in the sections headed Global equities, Debt, Commodities and Property, CIS and Investment Funds and Unlisted securities), eligible collective investment schemes ("CIS")), eligible exchange-traded funds ("ETFs"), and derivatives.
+The Sub-Fund may invest directly or indirectly through Transferable Securities (as outlined in further detail below in section headed Global equities, Debt, Commodities and Property, CIS and Investment Funds), eligible collective investment schemes ("CIS"), eligible exchange-traded funds ("ETFs"), and derivatives.